kingdark1234/callback-in-callback/README.md

 # AsyncJS-exercises
 This repo contains JS exercises related to async nature of JS

 ### Excercise 3:
+0. Do npm install
+1. Start server on a terminal using node server.js
+2. open new terminal and start coding

 Login to server and get user data